codecowboydotio/codecowboy/content/development/mcp_with_anthropic.md

 This answer does not require running the MCP server again, as the original result set is still within the same conversation.

 # Conclusion
 Writing my own MCP server was very instructive and helped me a lot with being able to understand the MCP protocol a lot.
 I learned that having a larger data set will give you better answers.
-I also learned that this pattern is almost like an anti pattern of the current API design and through process.
+I also learned that this pattern is almost like an anti pattern of the current API design and thought process.
+Rather than querying an API for the smallest possible unit of data (like **/people/1**) it's better from an LLM perspective to import a larger and more complete set of data.
+This allows thorough searching and splicing of the datasets by the LLM.

+Other than this, it was a lot of fun to do, and has helped me to be able to discern more useful AI / LLM / MCP content that I see in other places.

+I encourage everyone to have a go and give this a try.